-Abbreviation Definition Business Carbon Footprint A carbon footprint measures the total greenhouse gas emissions caused directly and indirectly by a person, organisation, event or product measured in Carbon Dioxide ( $CO_2$ ).
-This also contains other greenhouse gases (such as $SF_6$ below) converted into $CO_2$ equivalent Carbon Neutral The achievement of net zero carbon emissions includes other greenhouse gases converted into CO 2 equivalent Circular Economy See Zero Waste (below) DNO Abbreviation for Distribution Network Operator, who is licenced by Ofgem to develop, operate and maintain local electricity distribution network.
-There are 14 licensed distribution network operators (DNOs) in Britain owned by six different groups.
-Each DNO is responsible for a regional distribution services area ESSG Abbreviation for the Executive Sustainability Steering Group, formed by SPEN in 2015 to develop and approve, and thereafter review and approve, the Sustainability Policy and Sustainable Business Strategy and Plan actions as part of the route to becoming a Sustainable Networks Business Low Carbon Transition The evolution from a fossil fuel powered economy to an economy based on renewable and low carbon energy use that therefore has a minimal output of greenhouse gas emissions Natural Capital Natural capital can be defined as the world's stocks of natural assets which include geology, soil, air, water and all living things.
-It is from this natural capital that humans derive a wide range of services, often called ecosystem services, which make human life possible NGO Abbreviation for non-governmental organization, an organization that tries to achieve social or political aims but is not controlled by a government RIIO ED1 Abbreviation for Revenue = Incentives + Innovation + Outputs for Electricity Distribution 1.
-RIIO ED1 is the price control framework set by our Regulator, Ofgem, that sets the outputs that the 14 DNOs need to deliver for their customers and the associated revenues the DNOs are allowed to collect for the eight-year period from 1 April 2015 to 31 March 2023 RIIO T1 Abbreviation for Revenue = Incentives + Innovation + Outputs for Transmission 1.
-RIIO T1 is the price control framework set by our Regulator, Ofgem, that sets out what the three TOs are expected to deliver and details the regulatory framework that supports both effective and efficient delivery for energy consumers over the eight years from 1 April 2013 - 31 March 2021
+Abbreviation Definition ESSG Abbreviation for the Executive Sustainability Steering Group, formed by SPEN in 2015 to develop and approve, and thereafter review and approve, the Sustainability Policy and Sustainable Business Strategy and Plan actions as part of the route to becoming a Sustainable Networks Business.
+Greenhouse Gas Emissions (GHG) Emissions from gases that absorb and emit radiant thermal energy, causing the greenhouse effect, ISO14001 International Organisation for Standardisation 14001.
+Defines criteria and maps out a framework for companies to create an effective Environmental Management System.
+Low Carbon Transition The evolution from a fossil fuel powered economy to an economy based on renewable and low carbon energy use that therefore has a minimal output of greenhouse gas emissions.
+Megawatt-hour (MWh) A unit of energy equivalent to one megawatt (or 1,000,000 watts) of power sustained for one hour.
+Natural Capital Natural capital can be defined as the world's stocks of natural assets which include geology, soil, air, water, and all living things.
+It is from this natural capital that humans derive a wide range of services often called ecosystem services, which make human life possible.
+Net Zero Achieving a scale of value-chain emission reductions consistent with the pathway that limits global warming to 1.5°C and; Neutralising the impact of any source of residual emissions that remains unfeasible to be eliminated, by permanently removing an equivalent amount of atmospheric carbon dioxide.
+NGO Abbreviation for non-governmental organisation, an organisation that tries to achieve social or political aims but is not controlled by a government.
+Polychlorinated Biphenyls (PCBs) PCBs are a group of synthetic chemicals with good dielectric properties and low flammability sometimes used in insulating oil in electrical apparatus such as transformers, liquid filled cables, high and low voltage capacitors, switches etc., manufactured prior to 1987.
+PCBs are a threat to the environment because of their toxicity, persistence and tendency to bio-accumulate and have been linked to harmful effects such as liver damage and a reduced ability to fight infection.
+RIIO-ED1 Abbreviation for Revenue = Incentives + Innovation + Outputs for Electricity Distribution 1.
+RIIO-ED1 is the price control framework set by our Regulator Ofgem, that sets the outputs that the 14 DNOs need to deliver for their customers and the associated revenues the DNOs are allowed to collect for the eight-year period from 1 April 2015 to March 2023.